 Berberine is safe, with few major side effects or severe interactions with medication.
 It can cause mild stomach discomfort, as well as constipation, diarrhea, and cramps.
 If you are taking medication that reduces blood sugar, speak with your doctor before using berberine, as it could drop blood sugar levels below healthy levels.

-For Healthtrends #1 Berberine recommendation, click here.
+For Healthtrends #1 recommended berberine supplement, click here.